Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-04.md

 Read more about this here: https://css-tricks.com/snippets/css/system-font-stack/

 Which should you use?
 For now your choice.
 The first is easier to manage.
 The second might have better performance.

-Speaking of `@font-face` what does this do?

 ### Activity